enze-chen/cme100-python/intro.md

 ````

 This Jupyter Book contains a series of Python exercises aimed at introducing you to scientific computing in the context of [CME 100: Vector Calculus for Engineers](https://explorecourses.stanford.edu/search?q=cme100+vector) at [Stanford University](https://www.stanford.edu/).
-The exercises are adapted from the MATLAB Workbook by [Vadim Khayms](https://icme.stanford.edu/people/vadim-khayms), Senior Lecturer in Mechanical Engineering, and created to meet the demands of students, faculty, and industry.
+The exercises are adapted from the MATLAB Workbook by [Vadim Khayms](https://icme.stanford.edu/people/vadim-khayms), Senior Lecturer in Mechanical Engineering, and created by [Enze Chen](https://enze-chen.github.io/) to meet the demands of students, faculty, and industry.
 We hope students will find these exercises useful in their studies!